Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 It’s very beginner-friendly and comes with a ton of professionally designed login page templates that you can use to build your login page.

-All you have to do is choose a template and use the drag and drop builder to customize the page.
+This will direct you to the ‘Templates’ screen, where you can choose a template and use the drag-and-drop builder to customize the page.

 You can even design a completely custom front-end login page from scratch using a blank template.